gftf2011/arch-unit-js/README.md

 });
 ```

 Just like the previous example, let's imagine the structure from the selected directory changed, and now uses _barrel exports_ which means it has an `index.js` file exporting all the other files.
+Given this scenario let's exclude the index.ts file from the "selectors" !

 ```javascript
 const { app } = require('arch-unit-js');